 *This content was translated by AI.

 Kiwoom Heroes' ace An Woo-jin (27) finally smiled after four games this season.
 It wasn't just about securing a win.
-He had regained his lost "true pitching feel" from his prime.
+He had regained the "true pitching feel" of his prime that he had lost.

-On the 2nd, An Woo-jin started the home game against the Doosan Bears at Gocheok Sky Dome in Guro-gu, Seoul, in the 2026 Shinhan Bank SOL KBO League.
+On the 2nd, An Woo-jin started against the Doosan Bears in a home game at Gocheok Sky Dome in Guro-gu, Seoul, in the 2026 Shinhan Bank SOL KBO League.
 He pitched five innings, allowing three hits, striking out five, and giving up two runs (one earned).
 Kiwoom won 4-2, and An Woo-jin tasted the joy of being a winning pitcher for the first time in 981 days since August 25, 2023, in a game against Samsung.

 In his fourth game, An Woo-jin boldly decided to pitch five innings.
 The result was a great success.
-He efficiently threw 67 pitches to cover five innings, announcing the return of the ace.
+He took responsibility for five innings with an economical 67 pitches, announcing the return of the ace.

 An Woo-jin's maximum pitch count for the day was 80.
 However, since he had thrown only 67 pitches after five innings, there was a possibility of extending to six innings.
 Nevertheless, Kiwoom manager Seol Jong-jin (53) replaced An Woo-jin as soon as the sixth inning began.
 Regarding this, An Woo-jin explained, "I didn't want to overexert myself either.
 I tend to focus more on recovery and the next game, which is why I did.
 My body is still in the adaptation phase, so my recovery speed isn't as fast as before.
 I need to properly loosen up any tight muscles."